DefaultRisk.com the web's biggest credit risk modeling resource.

 In Rememberance: World Trade Center (WTC)

-Multi-Period Corporate Failure Prediction With Stochastic Covariates
+Multi-period Corporate Default Prediction with Stochastic Covariates

 by Darrell Duffie of Stanford University,